MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-experian.md

    > ![Experian tile](media/experian-tile.png "Experian tile")
    >

 1. Select a [connection](connections.md) from the drop-down.
-Reach out to an administrator if no connection is available.
-If you are an administrator you can create a connection by selecting **Add connection** and choosing Experian from the drop-down.
+Contact an administrator if no connection is available.
+If you are an administrator, you can create a connection by selecting **Add connection** and choosing Experian from the drop-down.

 1. Select **Connect to Experian** to confirm the connection selection.